 - The product must always be stored with the lithium ion battery unit or dry battery unit attached.
 The product constantly draws power for the sensors and clock even when the power is turned off.
 The sensors may be damaged or the clock may become offset if there is no power supply. - When an ammonia (NH3) sensor is installed, the indication may rise temporarily immediately after the sensor is energized due to its characteristics.
-When replacing the battery before the battery runs out of power, allow at least 10 minutes; when replacing the sensor, when replacing the battery due to a dead battery, when the battery has been removed and not used for a long period of time, or when the battery is out of charge, allow at least 120 minutes of warm-up operation and allow the indicated value to stabilize before use.
+When replacing the battery before it runs out, please wait at least 10 minutes before turning the power back on.
+Also.
+When the sensor is replaced, the battery is replaced because it is dead, or the battery is removed and has not been used for a long period of time, turn the power back on after 120 minutes or more.